 MariaDB

-Next, run a container from the official WordPress image which is mapped to the host port 8080 and linked to the database container.
+Next, run a container using the official WordPress image.
+It will be mapped to host port 8080 and linked to the database container.

 Two notes:

-• If you have a firewall, you may need to add access to port 8080.
+• If you have a firewall, you may need to allow access to port 8080.

-• If you already have another service running on port 8080, you can choose a different port on the host.
+• If another service is already running on port 8080, you can choose a different port on the host.

-The command will vary slightly depending on whether you are using MySQL or MariaDB:
+The command varies slightly depending on whether you’re using MySQL or MariaDB:

 MySQL